 The main tunes were compiled into a dedicated soundtrack disc called 7-11, and are well worth a listen.
-You can buy it on its own, but a copy of all the tracks comes free with the Good Old Games version of The 7th Guest .
-It's almost worth buying it just for that, but a great bonus either way.
-As for the game itself?
-It's at least interesting if you've never played it, and a quick slice of nostalgia if you have, though don't expect to be convinced by its aching slowness and pretensions of being more than series of stock puzzles.
+As for The 7th Guest itself?
+It's interesting if you've never played it, and a quick slice of nostalgia if you have, though don't expect to be convinced by its aching slowness and pretensions of being more than series of stock puzzles.
 The obvious test?
 Read this, and see if it sends a chill down your spine.

 Old man Stauf built a house, and filled it with his toys

 Six guests were invited one night, their screams the only noise

 Blood inside the library, blood right up the hall